Cardiovascular disease: Reducing risk and improving heart function

 Your GP / cardiologist may prescribe medications for:

-• Stroke - blood pressure lowering drugs such as ACEI, with or without a diuretic, anticoagulants such as long term low dose asprin, cholesterol lowering drugs, and diabetes management
+- Stroke – blood pressure lowering drugs such as ACEI, with or without a diuretic, anticoagulants such as long-term low dose aspirin, cholesterol-lowering drugs, and diabetes management

-• Chronic heart failure - ACEI, beta blockers, aspirin, statins, ACEI or ARB, diuretics, aldosterone antagonists, digoxin, antiotensin II receptor antagonists, polyunsaturated fatty acids, direct sinus node inhibitors, iron, and other drugs
+- Chronic heart failure – ACEI, beta-blockers, aspirin, statins, ACEI or ARB, diuretics, aldosterone antagonists, digoxin, angiotensin II receptor antagonists, polyunsaturated fatty acids, direct sinus node inhibitors, iron, and other drugs

 The cardiovascular disease functional medicine approach

-The cardiovascular disease functional medicine approach is holistic, supportive and evidence based.
-Functional medicine cardiovascular specialist Mark Payne has 30 years of experience as a clinical health professional and educator, with a special interest in working with people to improve their cardiometabolic health.
+The cardiovascular disease functional medicine approach is holistic, supportive and evidence-based.
+Mark Payne, our functional medicine practitioner with a focus on cardiovascular health, brings over 30 years of experience as a clinician and educator.
+He has a special interest in helping people improve their cardiometabolic health.

 Functional testing may assist in defining treatment priorities: